Yosemite National park — July 26 – 28, 2019

 We may take a maximum of 30 people, with priority given to SJAA members.
 We are expected to have at least one public telescope for every two people.
 If you can tolerate the conditions outlined, write to Ken Miura with the number of people and telescopes.
 If you would rather arrange your own housing, let Ken know that too, and how many telescopes you’ll set up for the star party.

-Ken will mail the gate passes a few weeks before our weekend.
+Ken will e-mail the gate passes and more informations a few days before our weekend.

 The luck of the date raffle gave us a 3rd quarter moon weekend this year.
 The Moon will be 23 days old (waning crescent) and rise after midnight on Friday, so we’ll have dark sky for the park visitors.